caloni/journal/content/posts/sugar-on-the-body.md

 > Glucose from the bloodstream is the main source of energy for the brain

 > In contrast, fructose cannot directly supply the brain with energy as it crosses the blood brain barrier to a much lesser degree than glucose

+> There are two principal rewarding aspects of sugar consumption: nutrition and taste.
+Rodent studies have indicated that these two aspects are distinct and dissociable and may follow different neural pathways

+> While the nutritive reward of sugar in mice causes DA release primarily in the dorsal striatum, the sweetness reward is concentrated in the ventral striatum

+> This suggests that DRD2 in the NAc are essential both for regulating peripheral glucose levels as well as the reinforcement/reward learning of glucose consumption (), which explains why dysregulation of this system may lead to overeating.

+> Just as fructose and glucose have different metabolic pathways, they have different hedonic effects on the brain and behavior.